toorin-lab/BurstVision/software_architecture.md

 - **`plot_menu(plot_dict)`**: Displays an interactive menu for users to select different plotting options.
 - **`clear_screen()`**: Clears the console screen.
 - **Main Program Execution**:
-  - Parses command-line arguments to set the tool's parameters.
+  - Parses command-line arguments to set BurstVision's parameters.
   - Initializes the `NetworkTraffic` object for data analysis.
   - Uses a loop to display the menu, handle user choices, and generate the requested plots.